 We agree with the EEC that a medical curriculum should address emerging health priorities to ensure graduates are prepared for clinical practice.
-The GEMD programme has an international outlook and thus in the design of the curriculum we have considered global and local health needs.
+The MD programme has an international outlook and currently includes students from 79 different countries in Cyprus.
+As such, in the design of the curriculum we have considered global and local health needs.
 Some examples of emerging healthcare needs in Greece and Cyprus, which are also global healthcare issues, and how they are addressed in the curriculum are provided below.